Interaction-aware Kalman Neural Networks for Trajectory Prediction: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this study, we propose an architecture, IaKNN, to forecast the motion of surrounding dynamic obstacles, in which we make the first attempt to generate a tractable quantity from complex traffic scene yielding a new interaction-aware motion model.
+In this study, we propose an architecture, IaKNN, to predict the motion of surrounding vehicles in a dynamic environment, in which we make the first attempt to generate an intractable quantity from complex traffic scene yielding a new interaction-aware motion model.
 Extensive experiments show that IaKNN outperforms the baseline models in terms of effectiveness on the NGSIM dataset.
-Further work will be carried out to extend IaKNN to a probabilistic formulation and combine IaKNN with a maneuver-based model in which road topology and more of the traffic information are taken into account a priori.
+Further work will be carried out to extend IaKNN to a probabilistic formulation and combine IaKNN with a maneuver-based model in which road topology and the traffic information are taken into account.